sdelkach/Diploma-Project/README.md

 ### Proxmox Cluster nodes

-* For complete all components of this project, we should have finish setuping pre-prepared server nodes, which have already proxmox installation and just needed Virtualizor install above them(important: kernel should be exactly Proxmox, not kvm or another, else work will broke).
-Cause earlier i show you how install through the script that panel, i've skip that step.
+* For complete all components of this project, you should have finish setuping pre-configured server nodes, which have already proxmox installation and just needed Virtualizor install above them(important: kernel should be exactly Proxmox, not kvm or another, else work will broke).
+Installation via official script is already demonstrated, step skipped here.

-* After we've installed Virtualizor on every proxmox node in cluster(3 of 3), we must add from main server Virtualizor(VM) add slave servers(proxmox cluster nodes), and then our main server become a "Master server", from which we can setup any options on every slave nodes(needed some setup in API section(API token) inside proxmox):
+* After installing the Virtualizor on every proxmox node in cluster(3 of 3), you must add from main server Virtualizor(VM) add slave servers(proxmox cluster nodes), and then our main server become a "Master server", from where you can setup any options on every slave nodes(needed some setup in API section(API token) inside proxmox):

 <p align="center"><img width="650" alt="image" src="https://github.com/user-attachments/assets/4cdf77ff-8d1b-45ef-9922-1b3c4fe649e5" /></p>